What is a tonsillectomy?

 - Plan for your recovery.
 It can up to ten days to two weeks or more to recover from a tonsillectomy.
 Adults generally need more time to recover than children do.

 - Do not take any aspirin for at least two weeks prior to your surgery.

 - Arrange a lift home from the hospital.

 You will most likely be an outpatient which means that you won’t need to stay overnight in the hospital and can leave the same day.
-Nearly everyone experiences pain after the surgery in the throat and sometimes in the ears, jaw and neck.
+Nearly everyone experiences pain in the throat and sometimes in the ears, jaw and neck, after the surgery.

 The following can promote recovery and relieve symptoms:

 - Medications – Your doctor will suggest the correct medications to relieve the pain.

 - Food – After surgery, foods that are easy to chew and swallow are advisable.
 Warm, clear broth and applesauce are recommended.
 Jelly, mashed potatoes, yogurt, smoothies, porridge, and pasta are also soft foods that are easy to chew and swallow.
 Sipping on water and eating ice pops are important to keep hydrated.